Want to become a member?

 Hover your cursor over the "Membership" tab at the top and click "Apply or Renew".
 If you would like to speak to someone about becoming a member, contact us and we'll help you with your membership application.

 ADRA welcomes many types of Members.
 ADRA Members include the following:

-- Student - ADRA's Student Members are students who are studying, and/or are interested in, dispute resolution.
+- Student Members - ADRA's Student Members are full-time students who are interested in dispute resolution.
 ADRA's Student Members are not receiving an income.

 Becoming a Nationally Accredited Member

 ADRA's Practitioner Members may apply to become Nationally Accredited Mediators if they meet the National Accreditation requirements.
 The requirements are expressed in the National Mediation Accreditation Standards, and are outlined in the Application Form for National Accreditation.
+National accreditation through ADRA incurs an additional fee of $100 for a 2 year period.
 The National Mediation Accreditation Standards and the Application Form for National Accreditation can be downloaded below.